South African Guild of Actors

-As freelance actors in South Africa are precluded from unionising SAGA established itself as a voluntary association with a labour partner UASA, through whom it was represented within the Federation of Trade Unions FEDUSA.
+Precluded from forming a union, SAGA registered as a professional guild (a Section 21 Company and non-profit organisation) as an interim measure to represent actors.
+To ensure representation under labour law, SAGA formed a strategic alliance with UASA (a registered trade union) on 17 June 2010, allowing actors to access labour rights through UASA's existing framework, including the Federation of Trade Unions FEDUSA.
 Since 2018 the Guild had been advocating for basic labour rights, motivating for a sectoral determination to be introduced into the Labour Relations Act.
 By 2023 SAGA's continued advocacy for legislative reform revealed that its interests were no longer aligned with those of UASA, which remains purely a labour union.
 A strategic realignment saw SAGA sever ties with its labour partner from 31 October 2023.